Author: Graham Morfitt, BSc (Physics)

 Well, if you miss it entirely, you will not have the correct pull-out strength for that attachment.
 You would be anchored to roof plywood sheeting with a single bolt, and/or maybe into 1×4 strapping board.

 This is not acceptable.

 If you hit the rafter, but are too close to the edge of it, or blow-out the side of it, you have now damaged that rafter or truss chord, and should repair it by pinning a sister 2×4 or 2×6 down the side of it.

 Is your solar installer crawling around in your attic making sure that none of your rafters are damaged, or attachments not even attached?

 Hopefully.
 And now that you know, you should ask.

-In brief “Don’t punch holes in the top chord of our trusses!”
+Truss manufacturers have stated: “Don’t punch holes in the top chord of our trusses!”

 Here is a letter that says exactly that…